ethandih/supervised-machine-learning-implementation-from-scratch/README.md

 ## Disclaimer

-This project originated from coursework in an introductory machine learning course.
+This project originated from coursework in an introductory machine learning course at NTNU (Norwegian University of Science and Technology).
 The repository has been refactored for clarity.